(Based on a week-long trip in September 2016 exploring Mexico City.)

 The pyramids are about an hour outside of Mexico City.
 They are well worth the drive.
 There are two of them – Sol (sun) and Luna (moon).
 While it is not possible to climb them if you’re in a chair, there is a lot to see from the base and a LOT of interesting history.
-While there, you will also find excavated tunnels which show how the people lived.
-These tunnels are wheelchair accessible, as are the restrooms that are nearby.
-It’s a good idea to go first thing in the morning before the crowds arrive.
-Leo picked us up at 7:30am and it was perfect – still cool and not too crowded.
-When we left, cars were lined up for at least a mile.
+While there, you will also find excavated tunnels that show how the people lived.
+These tunnels are wheelchair accessible, as are the nearby restrooms that’s a good idea to go first thing in the morning before the crowds and heat arrive.

 La Casa Azul is in Coyoacán, a suburb of Mexico City.
 It is the home of the famous painter Frida Kahlo and her husband Diego Rivera.
 It is well worth the visit.
-The majority of the home and the entire garden are accessible – the only inaccessible part is her studio, her day bedroom and her night bedroom.
-Here you can see where she lived from her birth until her death, and view many of her paintings, her clothing, and generally how she lived.
+The majority of the home and the entire garden are accessible – the only inaccessible part is her studio, sitting room, and bedroom.
+Here you can see where she lived from her birth until her death, and view many of her paintings, clothing, and generally how she lived.
 When she was a young child, she contracted polio.
 As a teenager, she was in a near-fatal bus accident.
-For the rest of her life she underwent multiple surgeries and had to utilize wheelchairs and crutches.
-Her disability and the impact it had on her life figures prominently in her paintings.
+For the rest of her life, she underwent multiple surgeries and had to utilize wheelchairs and crutches.
+Her disability and the impact it had on her life are prominent in her paintings.

-This market is a few blocks from La Casa Azul.
-It is generally accessible, but VERY tight.
+This market is a few blocks from La Casfigure.
+It is generally accessible but VERY tight.
 It is primarily a market for locals with small eateries, food, and articles for the home.
 You will also find a few handicraft stalls.
 Although there aren’t many handicrafts in this market, the quality of the ones you’ll find is high and the prices are very good.
 On the weekend, there is also a painter’s market in the park across the street.
-It is filled with local artists and a great place to purchase local artwork.
+It is filled with local artists and is a great place to purchase local artwork.